Tips for Traveling to Italy for the First Time

 Places to Visit in Italy for First-Timers

 Italy is a large country with plenty of cities and towns worth exploring.
-Depending on your main goal, you can take a day trip to Rome, hike the Italian Alps, or lounge on one of Italy’s many beautiful beaches.
+Depending on your main goal, you can take a day trip from Rome, hike the Italian Alps, or lounge on one of Italy’s many beautiful beaches.

 No matter where you decide to go in Italy, there will be something unique and wonderful to explore.
 Some of the most popular tourist destinations include: